basavaraj-nanjappa/nodejs_tech/e2e_restful_api_webserver.md

 	d.
 All code of a component/module is in one place
 	e.
 None of the Above

+#### Separation of concern refers to which of below

+	a.
+Separate request recognizing (matching), parsing from handling of request
+	b.
+Separate business logic steps from orchestration steps
+	c.
+Separate database interaction from business logic *d.
+All of the above
+	e.
+None of the above

 ## Logging

 #### Which one of these libraries is not suitable for handling ERROR logs?

 	a. winston
 	b. log4js
 	c. bunyan
 	*d. morgan

-## Applicaton Configurations

-#### What is the correct way to provide mongodb url in your app config?
-	a. const MONGO_URL = "mongodb://localhost:27017"
-	b. const MONGO_URL = process.env.MONGO_URL || "mongodb://localhost:27017"
-	c. const MONGO_URL = process.env.MONGO_URL
+	e.
+None of the above

+#### Which of below is a valid reason to use a library for logging?

+	a.
+Using console.log will spam application logs and not useful to diagnose
+	b.
+Logging must be controllable as a config, without any code change
+	c.
+Errors should be logged all the time
 	d.
+Desirable to configure Logging format, file size, rotation of files and name of log files
+	e.
+All of the above

+### Which of below is a valid Logging level

+	a.
+TRACE
+	b.
+ERROR
+	c.
+INFO
+	d.
+DEBUG
+	e.
+WARNING
+	*f.
+All of the above

+## Application Configurations

+#### What is the correct way to set the mongodb url in your application config?
+	a. `const MONGO_URL = "mongodb://localhost:27017";`
+	b. `const MONGO_URL = (process.env.MONGO_URL || "mongodb://localhost:27017";`
+	c. `const MONGO_URL = process.env.MONGO_URL`
+	d.
+All of the above
+	e.
+None of the above

+#### Which of below is invalid values conventionally set for `NODE_ENV`

+	a. "production"
+	b. "development"
+	c. "test"
+	*d. "local"
+	e.
+None of the above

+#### Which of below is a valid about application configuration

+	a.
+All configuration should be in one central place
+	b.
+Application behavior should change according to deployment environment without code change
+	c.
+Hard coded values are recipe for disastrous quality of application
+	d.
+All of the above
+	e.
 None of the above